TNSR includes a Prometheus exporter which supports statistical data from the

 The Prometheus service on TNSR does not perform authentication or encryption.
 Only transmit data across trusted network paths, and do not expose the service to untrusted networks.

-Data exported by Prometheus may be sensitive in nature, so protect access to the service with appropriate standard ACLs or host ACLs depending on the namespace in which the service is running.
+Data exported by Prometheus may be sensitive in nature, so protect access to the service with appropriate standard ACLs if the service is running in the dataplane namespace.
 Do not open access to the Prometheus port unilaterally.
 The default host ACL ruleset allows access to the Prometheus port.

 - prometheus <namespace> enable